Jayeshuttam/Contacts/README.md

     http:localhost:5000/
 these are associated with GET,POST,PUT,DELETE  method

+To execute
+1.execute npm install inside backend to install all the libraries 2.execute node index.js

+All the testing is done on PostMan agent
 Get all contacts:
 router.route('/').get(getAllContacts)
 It will be responsible for fetching all the users from database .